async-profiler/async-profiler/README.md

   `lbr` (Last Branch Record, available on Haswell since Linux 4.1), `vm` (HotSpot VM Structs) and `no` (do not collect C stack).

-  By default, C stack is shown in cpu, itimer, wall-clock and perf-events profiles.
+  By default, C stack is shown in cpu, ctimer, wall-clock and perf-events profiles.
   Java-level events like `alloc` and `lock` collect only Java stack.

 * `--signal NUM` - use alternative signal for cpu or wall clock profiling.